-Creating Rituals for Family
+Creating Rituals for the Entire Family

 August 11, 2017

 The free and easy schedule of summer has ended as families send their kids back to school.
 Creating healthy routines is a great way to start and end the day on a meaningful and mindful note.
 Creating rituals for your family is very beneficial for the overall health of the family.

 Research from the American Psychological Association’s Journal of Family Psychology tells us that rituals are powerful anchors in our family’s life.
 They offer stability in our fast paced world of dynamic change, stress, and uncertainty.
 Rituals offer our children better health, higher academic achievement, and stronger family relationships.